Integrating with Atlassian Opsgenie

 Creating an API key in Opsgenie

-Now, we'll take that API key and connect Opsgenie to FireHydrant.
+Now, take that API key and connect Opsgenie to FireHydrant.

-1. Go to Settings > Integrations (new UI) or just Integrations on the left nav (old UI) and click on the Opsgenie integration.
+1. Go to Settings > Integrations list and click on the Opsgenie integration.

-2. In the Opsgenie page, click Setup Opsgenie and enter the API key you copied.
+2. On the Opsgenie page, click Setup Opsgenie and enter the API key you copied.

 Setup Outgoing Webhook

-After configuring the connection, you will lastly need to configure an outgoing webhook from Opsgenie so FireHydrant can correctly sync incident states with it.
+After configuring the connection, you will need to configure an outgoing webhook from Opsgenie so FireHydrant can correctly sync incident states.

 1. In the Opsgenie integration settings page on FireHydrant, copy the webhook address provided by FireHydrant.

-2. In Opsgenie app, go to Settings > Integrations and click "+ Add Integration."
+2. In the Opsgenie app, go to Settings > Integrations and click "+ Add Integration."

 3. Search for the Webhook integration and click on it.